pyxem/orix/docs/source/plotting.rst

 Plotting
 --------

 Data visualisation is as important as data handling.
-In texpy, this is still a work in progress, but several tools are already available.
+In orix, this is still a work in progress, but several tools are already available.
 The process builds upon the way data is plotted in `matplotlib <https://matplotlib.org/>`_.